Simplicial Approximation of Deforming 3D Spaces for Visualizing Fusion Plasma Simulation Data: Discussion

 \section{Discussion}

-Simplicial mesh for deforming spacetime makes it possible to derive function values at any given 2D position and any given time $t$ simply by linear interpolation.
+Simplicial mesh for deforming 3D space makes it possible to derive function values at any given 2D position and any given $\phi$ simply by PL interpolation.
 It gives results with comparable quality (measured by MSE and PSNR) compared with those given by physical derivation while taking significantly less time.
-It also shows why the naive SL interpolation is not applicable: our method, PL interpolation, builds reasonable connectivities between two successive timesteps, whereas SL interpolation relates a 3D point with irrelevant mesh nodes.
-Furthermore, it enables the inverse approximation, a solution for root-finding problem, which cannot be achieved by tracing magnetic lines.
+It also shows why the naive interpolation is not applicable: our method builds reasonable connectivities between two successive poloidal planes, whereas the naive interpolation relates a 3D point with irrelevant mesh nodes.
+Furthermore, it enables the inverse approximation, a solution for root-finding problems, which cannot be achieved by tracing magnetic lines.